What is YugaWare?

-Minimum as many data nodes as the replication factor.
-So just one machine for replication factor 1, and 3 machines in case of rf=3
+Minimum number of servers is as many data nodes as the replication factor.
+So just one server for replication factor 1, and 3 servers in case of RF=3

-A machine to run the load tests on
+A server to run the load tests on

-Typically you can saturate a database machine (or three in case of replication factor 3) with just one large enough test machine running a synthetic load tester that has a light usage pattern.
-YugaByte ships some synthetic load-testers with the product which can simulate a few different workloads.
-For example, one load tester simulates a timeseries/IoT style workload and another does stock-ticker like workload.
+Typically, you can saturate a database server (or three in case of RF=3) with just one large enough test machine running a synthetic load tester that has a light usage pattern.
+YugabyteDB ships some synthetic load-testers with the product, which can simulate a few different workloads.
+For example, one load tester simulates a time series or IoT-style workload and another does stock-ticker like workload.
 But if you have a load tester that emulates your planned usage pattern, nothing like it!

 Can we control the properties (such as VPC, IOPS, tenancy etc.) of the machines YugaWare is spinning up?

 Yes, you can control what YugaWare is spinning up.
 For example:

 You can choose if YugaWare should spawn a new VPC with peering to the VPC on which application servers are running (to isolate the database machines into a separate VPC) AWS, or ask it to re-use an existing VPC.